nettrades/nettrades-platform/docs/developer/faq.md

 ### How do I expose services externally?

 Traefik acts as the ingress controller.
 It automatically obtains SSL certificates and routes traffic based on hostnames.
-Configure your DNS with wildcard records (e.g., `*.nettrades.ai`) to enable subdomain routing.
+Configure your DNS with wildcard records (e.g., `*.yourdomain.com`) to enable subdomain routing.

 ### How do I check if the platform is healthy?